Personal Financial Literacy & Money Management

 Stay on top of your finances.
 “Your life, Your Money”

 Creating and maintaining a spending plan is one of the most basic aspects of staying on top of your finances.
 Without following a budget, it’s difficult to hold yourself accountable on where your money is coming from or going toward.
+Use this interactive worksheet to help maintain a spending plan.

 The Impact of Interest